-When the three-pronged plug can be used, there will be no problems with proper polarity or grounding with a properly-wired shoreline outlet.
+When the three-pronged plug can be used, there will be no problems with proper polarity or grounding with a properly wired shoreline outlet.

-To operate on self-contained battery power, simply disconnect the power supply cable.
+To operate self-contained, simply disconnect the power supply cable.

 Ground Fault Circuit Interrupter (GFCI)

 Most states require trailers with exterior 110-volt receptacles and receptacles close to a water sources, such as a faucet, to have a ground fault-circuit interrupter.
 When properly installed, the GFCI circuit breaker provides reliable overload and short-circuit protection, plus protection from ground faults that might result from contact with a HOT load wire and ground.